 As you’re trying to decide on the best doctor for your child, you may be confused about the difference between a pediatrician and a family doctor.
 Both accept children as patients, so how are they different?
 Is one better than the other?

-Family medicine specialist Dr. Beth Herman shares some insight into the differences between pediatricians and family doctors to help you make the right choice for your family.
+Our Family Medicine team shares some insight into the differences between pediatricians and family doctors to help you make the right choice for your family.